& MOT Exemption

 V55/5 forms can be obtained from the DVLA website by clicking HERE.

 If you need any assistance from the VHRA with registering a vehicle, email us with the details at firstname.lastname@example.org.
 Before contacting us, remember that cars do need to be mostly original, complete, roadworthy, (if applying via V55/5), and constructed from parts all of the same make and of a similar age.
 If new parts, or parts from different makes are used, this goes against DVLA regulations and we won’t be able to assist with the registration.
 It’s also worth noting that the 8 point rule does not apply at first registration, that only applies to vehicles that are already registered.
 Thanks to some rather diligent campaigning by the FBHVC, some replacement bodies are acceptable when applying for a period registration.
 To meet the DVLA rules, it must be a body that could have been placed on the frame from the outset, or is of a style which historically has become associated with the marque.
 This is a chargeable service by the VHRA, with Dating Letters starting at £30 for members and £50 for non-members.

 IVA ENGINE Age Statement

 Whilst the VHRA doesn't get too involved in cars being prepared for an IVA test, as it fall outside the remit of the vast majority of our member's cars, we are recognised by the DVSA to issue Engine Age Statements for engines in cars being built to IVA compliance.
-This service is for all engines of US manufacture, regardless of what they are fitted in, so includes hot rods, street rods, kit cars and one off builds.
-For us to be in a position to issue a certificate, we do need to see the engine in person, which can be presented to us, or, if reasonably practicable, we will come and inspect the engine at your premises at extra cost.
+This service is for engines of US manufacture, regardless of what they are fitted in, so includes hot rods, street rods, kit cars and one off builds.
+For us to be in a position to issue a certificate, we do need to be able to date the engine with records held in our library, as well as see the engine in person, which must be presented to us at a location of our choosing.
 The certificates start at £30 for members and £60 for non-members.